-Unlike solid surface, quartz is not seamless.
-If you are after a complex design, take care to ensure that there aren’t too many seams.
+However, unlike solid surface, quartz is not seamless.
+If you are after a complex design, take care to ensure that there aren’t too many visible seams.

 If you need a seamless finish, or your budget won’t stretch to quartz, then a solid surface countertop is your best choice.
 Otherwise, the superior toughness and heat resistance of the more premium quartz outshines the other.

 Ultimately, your lifestyle dictates your choice of material in the debate of solid surface vs quartz countertops.

 A premium product like quartz needs real experts to get the most out of your installation.
 At Aurastone, we have the expertise needed to guide you through your decision making.